bl4ck3lk/mpcpraktikum/README.md

 ### CUDA
 To work with Nvidia CUDA you must have a CUDA compatible GPU device with a properly configured CUDA Toolkit.
 For more information visit the [CUDA-Zone](https://developer.nvidia.com/category/zone/cuda-zone).

+### Eigen
+The CPU version of this project uses the [Eigen library](http://eigen.tuxfamily.org/index.php?title=Main_Page) for lineare algebra tasks.
+This is already included here and configured in the Makefile, so there is no need to do anything for this.

 ### CULA Sparse S5
-The GPU version of this project uses CULA Sparse S5 for the linear algebra tasks.
+The GPU version uses CULA Sparse S5 for the linear algebra.
 For this, you need to download CULA Sparse from [http://www.culatools.com/sparse/](http://www.culatools.com/sparse/), which is free for personal academic usage.
 To compile the program, some environment variables have to be set (respective to the installation path of CULA Sparse):

     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/$(USER)/cula_sparse/lib64/